entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "This character considers the general shape of the posterior margin of the splenial when looking at the lateral profile of the lateral surface of the splenial; this character is similar to Character 111 that is relative to the posterior margin of the dentary.
 We used the terminology for the description of edge profile.
-Dorsally beveled (or top bevel) implies than the pointed posterior edge of the posterior margin of the splenial is located ventrally (e.g., Allenypterus, Diplocercides, Garnbergia), while ventrally beveled (or bottom bevel) it is the dorsal part that is pointed (e.g., Parnaibaia).
-In the pointed shape (or X bevel), the pointed part of the posterior margin of the splenial is approximately located at mid-height of the splenial (e.g., Coelacanthus, Holophagus), while the V-grooved shape describes the pointing part projecting inward the posterior margin (e.g., Foreyia).
+Dorsally beveled (or top bevel) implies than the pointed posterior edge of the posterior margin of the splenial is located ventrally (e.g., *Allenypterus*, *Diplocercides*, *Garnbergia*), while ventrally beveled (or bottom bevel) it is the dorsal part that is pointed (e.g., *Parnaibaia*).
+In the pointed shape (or X bevel), the pointed part of the posterior margin of the splenial is approximately located at mid-height of the splenial (e.g., *Coelacanthus*, *Holophagus*), while the V-grooved shape describes the pointing part projecting inward the posterior margin (e.g., *Foreyia*).
 Character 134 is linked to character 132."

 > - The coding of *Dianodus* is XX.